 Darth Vader is introduced to us on the Death Star.
 A very dark and ominous place.
 The Millennium Falcon is a tired and beat up space ship that Han Solo gets started by banging on a panel with wires hanging out of it.

 Star Wars starts with the way the world can feel sometimes.
-Old, tired, dirty, or scary.
-Great content starts with “what is” before moving on to “what could be.”
+Old, tired, dirty, and scary.
+As Great content starts with the storytelling elements of “what is” before moving on to “what could be.”

 2. Contrasts Are Important

-Han Solo is kind of a jerk.
+Han Solo starts out as kind of a jerk.
 But he shows great affection for his friend Chewbacca, and serious interest in Princess Leia.
+He’s the tough guy, been around the block contrast to Luke’s boyish naivety.

 He says he only cares about getting a reward, yet he keeps showing up in key places when he is needed.